dib-lab/2020-paper-sourmash-gather/manuscript.md

 at random.
 This is an implementation decision that is not intrinsic to the algorithm itself.

-In Figure @fig:gather0, we show the results of this iterative decomposition of the mock metagenome from [@doi:10.1111/1462-2920.12086] (Table @tbl:genbank-cover, row 2), into constituent genome matches.
-The high rank (early) matches reflect large and/or mostly-covered genomes with high containment, while later matches reflect smaller genomes, lower-covered genomes, and/or genomes with substantial overlap with earlier matches.
+In Figure @fig:gather0, we show an example of this iterative decomposition of k-mers for a mock metagenome, `podar mock` [@doi:10.1111/1462-2920.12086] (Table @tbl:genbank-cover, row 2).
+The high rank (early) matches reflect large and/or mostly-covered genomes with high containment, while later matches reflect genomes that share fewer k-mers with the remaining set of k-mers in the metagenome - smaller genomes, less-covered genomes, and/or genomes with substantial overlap with earlier matches.
 Where there are overlaps between genomes, shared common k-mers are "claimed" by higher rank matches and only k-mer content specific to the later genome is used to identify the lower rank matches.

-For example, genomes from two strains of *Shewanella baltica* present in the mock metagenome in Figure @fig:gather0 have an approximately 50% overlap in k-mer content, and these shared k-mers are claimed by *Shewanella baltica* OS223 (compare *Shewanella baltica* OS223, rank 8, with *Shewanella baltica* OS185, rank 33; the difference between the red circles and green triangles for *S. baltica* OS185 represents the k-mers claimed by *S. baltica* OS223).
+As one example of metagenome k-mers shared with multiple matches, genomes from two strains of *Shewanella baltica* are present in the mock metagenome.
+These genomes have an approximately 50% overlap in k-mer content, and these shared k-mers are first claimed by *Shewanella baltica* OS223 -- compare *S. baltica* OS223, rank 8, with *S. baltica* OS185, rank 33 in Figure
+@fig:gather0.
+Here the difference between the red circles and green triangles for *S. baltica* OS185 represents the k-mers claimed by *S. baltica* OS223 .

 (CTB: maybe indicate or highlight these genomes in the figure?)

 For this mock metagenome, 205m (54.8%) of 375m k-mers were found in GenBank.
 The remaining 169m (45.2%) k-mers had no matches, and